Teach hands-on pumpkin math and science lessons. Pumpkins are tough enough to withstand lots of hands-on activities.

-- As a group count how many students made pumpkin 3 blocks wide, how many made pumpkins 4 blocks wide, etc.
+- As a group, count how many students made their pumpkin 3 blocks wide, how many made pumpkins 4 blocks wide, etc.

 - Ask children.
 Did more children make pumpkins 3 blocks wide or did more children make pumpkins 6 blocks wide?